 The Carnot IFPEN Ressources Energétiques (RE) brings together 14 of IFP Energies nouvelles’ laboratories.
 Awarded the Carnot label in 2020, it maintains strong ties with the socio-economic world, both in France and internationally, and actively contributes to the Carnot Institute network.
 The Carnot IFPEN RE addresses the challenges associated with

-The first patent aimed at exploiting wave energy was filed in 1799 in France.
-Two centuries on, technologies have progressed significantly and a whole host of different wave energy systems are in the process of being developed to convert this resource into electricity.
-What is the situation today?
-Definition of
+Technologies have progressed significantly and a whole host of different wave energy systems are in the process of being developed to convert this resource into electricity.

 Frédéric graduated with a PhD diploma in Fluid Mechanics from Ecole Centrale de Lyon in 2014.
 Since then, he works as a research engineer at IFPEN.
 Frédéric’s reasearch focuses on both the